Day after debate, Clinton gloats and Trump fumes

 Late Monday, the Clinton campaign released a new video featuring Machado.
 "He'd tell me, 'You look ugly,' or, 'You look fat,'" Machado says in the video.
 "Sometimes he'd 'play' with me and say: 'Hello, Miss Piggy,' 'Hello, Miss Housekeeping.'"

-Machado will also hold a press call Tuesday afternoon to respond to Trump "doubling down on his demeaning and degrading personal comments about her," the Clinton campaign announced.
+Speaking in Raleigh Tuesday afternoon, Clinton continued to make digs at Trump's debate performance, saying it was "very clear that he didn't prepare."

+"What we hear from my opponent is dangerously incoherent," she said.
+"It's unclear exactly what he is saying, but words matter."

-Marguerite Scott, a retired 68-year-old woman from Cary, North Carolina, attending Tuesday's campaign rally in Raleigh, said she was struck by Trump appearing to lose his composure during the debate.
+Marguerite Scott, a retired 68-year-old woman from Cary, North Carolina, who attended the Raleigh campaign event, said she was struck by Trump appearing to lose his composure during the debate.
 Scott lso chastised the GOP nominee for his comments Tuesday about Machado.

 "Men in general should stop objectifying women.
 If she is fat, that is her business," Scott said.
 "And to put her on blast like that shows what a misogynist person he is."